 We accept around 3% of all submissions received.

-Ember is a journal of poetry, fiction, and creative nonfiction for all age groups.
-Submissions for and by readers aged 10 to 18 are strongly encouraged.
+Ember is a journal of poetry, fiction, and creative nonfiction for all age groups; however, submissions for and by readers aged 10 to 18 are strongly encouraged.
+Please ensure you correctly state your age on the submission form so we can keep an accurate track of the submissions by young writers.

 How to Submit